YashRaghuwanshi01/Qr-Generator/README.md

 # Qr-Generator
-This is a mini project made by using CS, HTML, JScript and NodeJs which creats qr code of any provided link.
+This mini project is made using HTML, JScript, and NodeJs, which creates QR code of any provided link.